core-wg/senml-etch/draft-ietf-core-senml-etch.md

 The use of FETCH and (i)PATCH methods with SenML was first introduced by the OMA SpecWorks LwM2M v1.1 specification.
 This document generalizes the use to any SenML representation.
-The authors would like to thank Carsten Bormann, Christian Amsuess, Jaime Jimenez, Klaus Hartke, and other participants from the IETF CoRE and OMA SpecWorks DMSE working groups who have contributed ideas and reviews.
+The authors would like to thank Carsten Bormann, Christian Amsuess, Jaime Jimenez, Klaus Hartke, Michael Richardson, and other participants from the IETF CoRE and OMA SpecWorks DMSE working groups who have contributed ideas and reviews.

 --- back